Seagate/openSeaChest/Make/gccWin/README.md

        git pull
        git pull --recurse-submodules

+**Note about single-branch option**

+If the `--single-branch` option is used during the initial clone, fetching submodules to the head of a specific branch as in step 3 (above) may fail until this has been "undone".
+To undo a `--single-branch` pull for the submodules, perform the following:

+    git submodule foreach 'git config remote.origin.fetch refs/heads/*:refs/remotes/origin/*' git submodule foreach 'git fetch'

+At this point, `git branch -a` should show all available branches that can be pulled for a given repository, or in this case submodule.
+From here, you can now recursively pull the branch of interest like this:

+    git submodule foreach --recursive 'git checkout branch-of-interest'

 ## Building openSeaChest with MinGW
 Assuming you are in the `~` home directory, `cd` to `./openSeaChest-develop/Make/gccWin`